-Ask anyone and they will likely say the past two years battling COVID has radically changed the way we do things as humans.
-I’m splitting this post into two parts: the year that was and the year ahead.
+Ask almost anyone and they will likely say the past two years battling COVID have radically changed the way they do things.
+That has certainly been the case for me!
+Here are my reflections on the year that was, and my hopes for the year ahead.

 - September saw my mother, Louise, and my Uncle John and Aunt Jean visit for five days.
 They were excited to see my new home and I was thrilled to have them.
 Minnesota weather cooperated quite nicely.